FINAL DEADLINE APPROACHING: Th - GuruFocus.com

-LOS ANGELES, CA / ACCESSWIRE / May 15, 2023 / The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Horizon Bancorp, Inc. ("Horizon Bank" or "the Company") (NASDAQ:HBNC) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+LOS ANGELES, CA / ACCESSWIRE / May 21, 2023 / The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Fulcrum Therapeutics, Inc. ("Fulcrum" or "the Company") (NASDAQ:FULC) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

 If you are a shareholder who suffered a loss, click here to participate.